 - any other risks or vulnerabilities

-If you are a professional and have concerns about a child or young person, regarding ASB or offending, please complete a Request for service form and email it to: [email protected]
+If you are a professional please use the online form to report any concerns about a child or young person, regarding anti-social behaviour or offending.

 Volunteer opportunities at the Youth Offending Service (YOS)

 Mentoring is a service offered to young people throughout the YOS.
 A young person is matched with a volunteer mentor, who will act as positive role model and can offer support and guidance to the young person to focus on making positive steps away from offending.

 Who is eligible and how can I make a referral for the Mentor Service?

 The young person’s case manager will carry out a detailed assessment of their needs and may decide that a Mentor will be beneficial.
 It is a voluntary relationship for both the Mentor and Mentee.
 It is not part of a court order.

 How can someone apply to be a volunteer at the YOS?

 New intakes of volunteers are regularly required by the service.
 Mentors are trained for five days and expected to volunteer with us for a reasonable amount of time to use their training accordingly.

 Please contact Carl Loughlin, Volunteer Coordinator, to register your interest: email@example.com